✓ License Required

 Continuing Education34 hours (17 hrs code + 17 hrs elective)

-Electricians in New Jersey earn less than the national average.
+Electricians in New Jersey earn a median salary of $69,640, which is less than the national average.
 Data from BLS OEWS May 2024.
+Once licensed, electricians in New Jersey handle projects with real cost variation by region — see Newark electrical pricing.

 25th Percentile